 Xfinity charges its internet customers $15 a month to rent a Wi-Fi gateway, but you can put that money back in your pocket if you buy your own modem and router.

 Back in 2018, I replaced my Xfinity equipment with a Motorola gateway that cost less than $100.

 But a lot has changed since then.
-If you’re thinking about buying your own equipment in 2022, I’ll show you exactly how to do it in this article.
+If you’re thinking about buying your own equipment, I’ll show you exactly how to do it in this article.

 Understanding Your Options

 The first step is to log in to your Xfinity account and navigate to the My Device Info page.

 From this page, you’ll see your current equipment and a long list of supported devices that you could buy instead of renting.

 There are filters on the left for things like download speed, brand and built-in Wi-Fi.

 For download speed, I recommend that you select 600 Mbps or higher even if your current plan speed is lower.